Diamondbacks vs. Pirates Player Props Betting Odds

-Player prop betting options for Bryan Reynolds, Christian Walker and others are available in the Pittsburgh Pirates-Arizona Diamondbacks matchup at PNC Park on Saturday, starting at 4:05 PM ET.
+Player prop betting options for Lourdes Gurriel Jr., Bryan Reynolds and others are available in the Arizona Diamondbacks-Pittsburgh Pirates matchup at PNC Park on Sunday, starting at 1:35 PM ET.

 Bet on this matchup or its props with DraftKings!